An introduction to rigid-body physics

 3. After the impulse ends, the ball’s inertia keeps it moving leftward.

-4. The simulation runs at 1/10th normal speed, making the time steps noticeable.
+4. The simulation runs at 1/10th normal speed, making the simulation steps noticeable.

-5. The balls collide, generating contact forces that alter their motions but not their shapes.
+5. The balls collide, generating contact forces that alter the balls' motions but not their shapes.

 1. The ball on the right loses half its horizontal velocity.